bob-gray/serviceberry/website/docs/response-api.md

 Returns *any*

-The body, as set by the request, prior to serialization.
+The body prior to serialization.

+### getContent()

+Returns *string, buffer, or readable stream*

+The body after serialization.

 ### getContentType()